varepsilon/clickmodels/README.md

 ## makeGluedSERP.py
 **{not used by other scripts}**
 Create html of the SERP containing fresh block item.
-This is use to illustrate the notion of *presentation types* used by Intent-Aware models.
+This is used just to illustrate the notion of *presentation types* used by Intent-Aware models.
 Run as: `./makeGluedSERP.py < data/serp_sample.json`.
 Output is placed in `html` subdirectory. **WARNING:** all previously generated html files in this directory will be removed

 ## data/
 `data/` directory contains an example of click log (see format description above) as well as two examples of result pages with fresh block included (see `makeGluedSERP.py` description above): `data/serp_sample.json` is used in an example above, while `data/serp_sample2.json` was used to create a picture in the paper [Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
 ECIR (2013).](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search)